engineyard/ey-docs/pages/convert-capistrano-symlinks-to-appcloud-symlinks.md

 ## Using deploy hooks

-To replace the above Capistrano recipes, we suggest using our deploy hooks to customize your application deployment when using the AppCloud Dashboard or the CLI to deploy your code.
+To replace the above Capistrano recipes, we suggest using our deploy hooks to customize your application deployment when using the Cloud Dashboard or the CLI to deploy your code.

 ### Before Symlink deploy hook